njoubert/node-groupme/README.md

 #### Step 1: Obtain an Access Token.

-To obtain an Access Token, you create an application [here](http://dev.groupme.com/applications/new).
+First, you register an application with GroupMe [here](http://dev.groupme.com/applications/new).

-Once you've done this, you will have an access token string that you can now use to identify and authenticate your code.
+Once you've done this, you will have an access token string that you can now use to identify and authenticate yourself.
+You can copy this into your code directly:

     const ACCESS_TOKEN = "13a14310effe0130ee234ea2b99c2231";

+If you want to act on the behalf of other users, you have to send them to your redirect url, also supplied by GroupMe.
+Once the user authenticates, they are routed back to your application with an access token for this user.

+An example of this is beyond the scope of our introduction, but you can peruse [GroupMe's example](http://dev.groupme.com/) or the official RFC for [OAuth Implicit Grant](http://tools.ietf.org/html/rfc6749#section-4.2).

-#### Step 2: Create the stateless API with the given ACCESS_TOKEN
+#### Step 2: Get access to the stateless API

-    var API = require('groupme').Stateless.makeAPI(ACCESS_TOKEN)
+    var API = require('groupme').Stateless

-#### Step 3: Getting and posting data with the stateless API
+#### Step 3: Getting and posting data with the stateless API, using your Access Token

-    API.Users.me(function(err,ret) {
+    API.Users.me(ACCESS_TOKEN, function(err,ret) {
       if (!err) {
         console.log("Your user id is", ret.id, "and your name is", ret.name);
       }